DiogenesPolanco/AutoMapperDemo/README.md

-# AutoMapperDemo
-the new features of AutoMapper for .NetCore
+# the new features of AutoMapper for .NetCore